canonical/microk8s-core-addons/addons/cis-hardening/README.md

 **Remediation**

 Not applicable.
-MicroK8s used dqlite.
+MicroK8s used dqlite and the communication to this service is done through a local socket (`/var/snap/microk8s/current/var/kubernetes/backend/kine.sock:12379`) accessible to users with root permissions.

 **Remediation by the cis-hardening addon**